This page describes all the tables and views contained in the DB file.

 • total_amount: the total amount of change (not converted to standard asset) obtained by accumulating the amount of change in all transaction records for this external account between start_date and end_date.

-• total_value: the total market value obtained by converting the amount of change in each transaction to standard assets at the asset price of the day and adding it up.
+• total_value: the total market value obtained by converting the amount of change in each transaction to standard assets at the asset’s unit price of the day and adding it up.
 Assuming that there are a total of \(n\) transactions in an external account, and the amount of change in each transaction is \(a_1 \dots a_n\) respectively, and the unit price of the asset contained in the account on the day of each transaction is \(p_1 \dots p_n\) respectively, then the total value will be: \(\displaystyle\sum_{i=1}^{n} p_ia_i\).

 Examples